TomDoesTech/REST-API-Tutorial/README.md

 * Node.js
 * MongoDB with Mongoose
 * TypeScript
-* Express & express middleware
+* Express & Express middleware

 ## Video structure
 1. What are we going to build